isc-projects/bind9/doc/arm/reference.rst

    refused.
 The default value is ``10``.

 .. namedconf:statement:: transfers-per-ns
+   :tags: transfer
+   :short: Limits the number of concurrent inbound zone transfers from a remote server.

    This is the maximum number of inbound zone transfers that can concurrently transfer from a given remote name server.
 The default value is